spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 as validators.
 For a testnet you can use the default values suggested by the CLI.

-  ignite network chain init 42
+  spellshape network chain init 42

-  ignite network chain join 42 --amount 95000000stake
+  spellshape network chain join 42 --amount 95000000stake

 As a coordinator list all validator requests:

-  ignite network request list 42
+  spellshape network request list 42

 Approve validator requests:

-  ignite network request approve 42 1,2
+  spellshape network request approve 42 1,2

 Once you've approved all validators you need in the validator set, announce that the chain is ready for launch:

-  ignite network chain launch 42
+  spellshape network chain launch 42

 Validators can now prepare their nodes for launch:

-  ignite network chain prepare 42
+  spellshape network chain prepare 42

 The output of this command will show a command that a validator would use to launch their node, for example “exampled --home ~/.example”.
 After enough